codeguy1024/CGRepository/README.md

 # CGRepository
 Some of my stuff.
 Might be useful to you.
-A good section of USEFUL code may b found here.
+A good section of USEFUL code may be found here.
 Or not.